spark83/StreamServiceFrontPageExample/README.md

 VS 2019 required.
 Simply open .sln file and build.

-Exxecutable included inside of Executable folder
+Exxecutable included inside of Executable folder.

+Known Issues:
+1. Font s,t coordinates are not correct.
+2. One of the image file doesn't seem to exist in one of the given URL included in json file.